jedinym/sqc-text/main.typ

 for the Maintenance of the CIF Standard (COMCIFS) @mmcif-approval.
-It featured expanded data types, which included support for protein and nucleic acid polymer types, polymer chains, ligands, binding sites, macromolecular assemblies, amino acid and nucleotide residues, atomic coordinates, and experimental data @mmcif-ecosystem[p.
+It featured expanded data types, which included support for protein and nucleic acid polymer types, polymer chains, ligands, binding sites, macromolecular assemblies, amino acid and nucleotide residues, atomic coordinates, and experimental data
+@mmcif-ecosystem[p.
 3].

-While mmCIF already encompassed most of the structural and crystallographic concepts present in the PDB format, additional key categories prefixed with `pdbx_` were introduced to the dictionary and some existing categories have been extended.
+While mmCIF already supported most of the structural and crystallographic concepts present in the PDB format, additional key categories prefixed with `pdbx_` were introduced to the dictionary and some existing categories have been extended.
 This expansion aimed to guarantee complete compatibility and semantic